-Services proved, which require the input of external providers, such as boating, will have prices set mindful of the marketplace, services offered, and costs.
-These will be discussed and agreed with the Portfolio Holder in advance in cases of emergency, but should always be added to the Council's list of fees and Charges at the earliest opportunity via the usual processes, including the annual report to Council.
+Services provided, which require the input of external providers, such as boating, will have prices set mindful of the marketplace, services offered, and costs.
+These will be discussed and agreed with the Portfolio Holder in advance, and once established, will always be added to the Council's list of fees and Charges via the usual processes, including the annual report to Council.
+Where a service is provided following a letting of a concession, the pricing will be set as a part of that process.
 The procurement of any external provider will be subject to Council policies and thresholds relating to such, and must be procured in accordance with the relevant procurement legislation.